jonesor/StatsTeaching/IntroToR/BB839IntroToR1.md

 Try the following
 -------------------------

+*Submit your answers electronically via Blackboard in a single Word or PDF document.
+Show the question, the code used to find the answer, in addition to the answer.
+Remember to put your name! (see Blackboard for deadline)*

 Q1.
 Make a table of the number of species in each Family of the Superfamily *Caniformia*.

 Q2.
 Using the carnivore data set, produce a box plot featuring female weight (FW) for the *Canidae*, *Felidae* and *Ursidae* together on the same plot.
 Hint: you will need to use **subset** and **droplevels** before plotting.